Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The first thing you need is a quality hosting provider.
 We recommend Hostinger and Bluehost.
-You can also check out our list of our top eight WordPress hosting providers here for in-depth reviews and to see which is the best option for your needs.
+You can also check out our list of our top WordPress hosting providers here for in-depth reviews and to see which is the best option for your needs.

 You can work with shared hosting if you run a smaller multisite network.
 Still, some experts recommend a managed hosting provider, too, since many businesses use it to manage their content on multisite systems today.

 Nevertheless, your main priority should be to select a hosting provider that assures you better security, good uptime, 24/7 customer support, and customizable solutions to suit your needs.

 Once that’s sorted, you have to figure out the admin and server requirements.